 This is one of a number of piece Lord Byron wrote with a focus on biblical subject matter and imagery.
 It tells the story of the Assyrian king Sennacherib who attempted to capture Jerusalem but was struck down by the Angel of Death, along with his army.
 The poem was first published in 1815 in Hebrew Melodies.

-‘Though Whose Spell Can Raise the Dead’ is told from the perspective of the prophet Samuel and describes the fate of King Saul and his sons.
-Before reading this piece it is important to know that “Saul” refers to Saul of Tarsus, a figure in the Hebrew Bible, who was the first kind of Israel and Judah.
+‘Though Whose Spell Can Raise the Dead’ is told from the perspective of the prophet Samuel and describes the fate of Saul and his sons.
+Before reading this piece it is important to know that “Saul” refers to Saul of Tarsus.
 His story is told in the First Book of Samuel.

 The poem begins with Saul asking that Samuel come forth and be made to answer questions about Saul’s future.
 Samuel declares that Saul and his sons will soon join him in the afterlife.
 He has only one more day to live and then will become a part of the earth, just as Samuel is.